joshuabw/flappy_pig/README.md

 # flappy-pig WebGame

-flappy-pig webgame.

 instruction:
 -using spacebar to move-up the flappy pig
 -using any other key with spacebar to double the move-up speed